 samtools view -c $output_mod_bam # count reads

-One can subset by a list of reads using the -N
+One can subset by a list of reads using the -N option.

-Please look at the samtools view
+Please look at the samtools view documentation here.

-(optional) Subset randomly
+Subset randomly

 The following command makes a mod BAM file with a subset of randomly-chosen reads whose total number is set by the input fraction and the total number of reads in the input file.
 Please note that this command does not work very well if the number of reads in the input file is very low (~ 1 - 100).